-Baltic insurance market in 2020 responded to changes in customer habits and is characterized by fierce competition in all types of insurance, especially MTPL and CASCO.
-This factor decreased premiums in both types of motor insurance, which according to the Market data dropped by 10% in MTPL and 4% in CASCO against 2019.
-Despite the fact that, in 2019, MTPL and CASCO were the largest types of insurance in the Baltic non-life insurance market in terms of premiums, their total share decreased to 54% of the total premium volume in the market.
+Baltic insurance market in 2021 continued fierce competition in all types of insurance, but despite that insurance market stabilized and showed positive trend almost in all lines of business.
+In 2021, MTPL and CASCO continue to be the largest types of insurance in the Baltic non-life insurance market in terms of premiums, but their total share continues previous trends and decreased to 51% of the total premium volume in the market.

-In contrast, several forms of voluntary insurance showed much more active development.
-According to the Company's estimates, gross written premiums in Property insurance increased by 5% compared to the previous year.
-The share of Property insurance in the total volume of premiums in the Baltic market increased to 23% in 2020, and the Company expects that this type of insurance will increase in importance in the coming years as the purchasing power of the population and a better understanding of the importance of insurance increase.
+According to the Company's estimates, gross written premiums in Property insurance increased by 11% compared to the previous year.
+The Company expects that this type of insurance will continue increase in importance in the coming years as the purchasing power of the population and a better understanding of the importance of insurance increase.

-In the reporting year, high growth rates were also achieved in personal risk insurance lines of business - Health insurance and Accident insurance, which increased by 7% compared to 2019.
-Assistance (mostly travel) insurance suffered dramatically from travel resctrictions and decreased by 38% compared to 2019.
+In the reporting year, high growth rates were also achieved in personal risk insurance lines of business - especially Health insurance, which increased by 17% compared to 2020.
+Travel insurance started to recovery and increased by 9% compared to 2020.

-Market premium volume in Health insurance grew in the Baltics by 7% compared to last year, showing that employers more frequently complement motivation and social guarantee programme packages for their employees with health insurance coverage even in such unstable and uncertain conditions as they were in 2020 due to Covid-19.
-In 2020, particularly active Health insurance developed in the Lithuanian and Estonian markets.
-In 2020 in Latvia, the Company continued to operate as a leader in the health insurance market with a market share of 23%.

-Among other types, bond insurance also showed significant growth rates: + 15% compared to the premium volume in 2019.
+Health insurance showing that employers continue more frequently complement motivation and social guarantee program packages for their employees with health insurance coverage even in such unstable and uncertain conditions as they were in 2020 and 2021 due to Covid-19.
+In 2021, particularly active Health insurance developed in the Lithuanian and Estonian markets.
+Among other types, liability insurance also showed significant growth rates: + 15% compared to the premium volume in 2020.